Common Mistaken Beliefs About Taking Lessons & Practicing Guitar.

 If I had waited and taken a break every couple of weeks during my time at Berklee, to get better first at everything that was thrown my way every single lesson (and I had 16-17 of them every week), I would now, 12 years later, still have been at Berklee and probably still would have had 3-4 years to go by now haha.

 More importantly: I would not have been half the guitar player I am today… so many years later now.

-People then often make the comment: “yeah, but you had the luxury to be able to practice non stop, but I have a regular day job”.
+People then often make the comment: “Yeah, but you had the luxury to be able to practice nonstop, but I have a regular day job”.

-The thing those peeps forget though: is that I was 17 hours a week at school just having lessons, and I spent about 20 hours a week writing papers, essays, classical arrangements, horn charts, music business class projects and other projects for all classes… most of which didn’t have anything to do with playing guitar, but with overall musicianship and music business training.
+The thing those peeps forget though: is that I was 17 hours a week at school just having lessons, and I spent about 20 hours a week writing papers, essays, classical arrangements, horn charts, music business class projects, and other projects for all classes… most of which didn’t have anything to do with playing guitar, but with overall musicianship and music business training.

 Super important point being made:

-Which leads to following:
+This leads to the following:

 - because I didn’t break my flow and momentum in my education with occasional breaks.